 Dr Al Karam has the distinction of holding key positions across the United Arab Emirates and abroad.
 He is Chairman of the Dubai Future Council on Education, part of the Dubai Future Foundation.
 He is a board member of The Digital School, an initiative of the Mohammed bin Rashid Al Maktoum Global Initiatives.
-He is also a board member of Dubai Cares, and a member of the Higher Committee for Protection of the Rights of People with Disabilities in Dubai.
-Most recently, Dr Al Karam was appointed a member of the Emirati Human Resources Development Council in Dubai.
+He is also a board member of Dubai Cares, the Higher Committee for Protection of the Rights of People with Disabilities in Dubai and the Emirati Human Resources Development Council in Dubai.
+Most recently, Dr Al Karam was appointed as a member of the Dubai Media Council.

 Dr Al Karam is a member of the UAE Education and Human Resources Council and a board member of UAE University.

 Internationally, Dr Al Karam is a member of the International Positive Education Network (IPEN) advisory board and an Education Committee member of the Global Council for Happiness and Wellbeing.

 Previously, Dr Al Karam held positions in various government sectors, including: Vice Chairman and Secretary General, Hamdan Bin Rashid Al Maktoum Award for Distinguished Academic Performance; Chairman of Dubai Government’s Human Resources Committee; Board Member of Dubai Knowledge Fund; and member of the Board of Trustees of Dubai Future Foundation.

 He was also a member of the World Economic Forum’s Global Agenda Council on Education 2010.